-Our Nursery and Reception classes, Junior School, Senior School and Sixth Form are located on a single site with adjacent sports playing field, within easy walking distance of Abingdon Town Centre.
+Our Junior School, Senior School and Sixth Form are located on a single site with adjacent sports playing field, within easy walking distance of Abingdon Town Centre.

 We provide transport to school for pupils from locations across South Oxfordshire making it easy to be part of our community.